hantsy/spring6-sandbox/docs/boot-http-service.md

-# Utilizing HTTP Service interfaces to Create API Contracts between Web Servers and Clients
+# Utilizing HTTP Service Interfaces to Define API Contracts Between Web Servers and Clients

-In the [Declarative HTTP Client](./docs/declarative-http-client.md), we discussed how to create an HTTP/REST client using simple Java interfaces and new annotations introduced in Spring 6.
-On the server side, if you implement the interfaces and register it as a Spring controller, it will recognize the annotations on the interface class and method level, and expose RESTful APIs that work well as the classic `@RestController` we created before.
-Thus the HTTP service interfaces can be worked as united API contracts shared between the servers and clients.
+In the [Declarative HTTP Client](./docs/declarative-http-client.md), we explored how to create an HTTP/REST client using simple Java interfaces along with new annotations introduced in Spring 6.
+On the server side, when these interfaces are implemented and registered as Spring controllers, Spring automatically recognizes the annotations applied to the interface class and methods.
+This setup allows the server to expose RESTful APIs in the same way as traditional @RestController classes.

+By leveraging HTTP service interfaces, we establish unified API contracts that can be shared between clients and servers, ensuring consistency, maintainability, and ease of development.

+## Refactoring the Example Code
-Let's refactor the example codes used in the [Declarative HTTP Client](./docs/declarative-http-client.md), and split it into 3 projects.
+To better structure our application, we will refactor the example used in the Declarative HTTP Client and divide it into three separate projects:

 ```bash
 + demo